-At Question 18 show any other income received by the estate or trust, eg, income from:
+At Question 18 show any other income received by the estate or trust, for example income from:

 - any undertaking or scheme

 - sale of shares or other property

 - sale or disposal of assets

 - any schedular payments received by a trust

-- certain settlements on a trust
+- certain settlements on a trust, or

 - forgiveness of debt.

-If the estate or trust has a 2020 loss it wants to carry back to 2019, enter the loss amount in box 18B (Other income) in the 2020 income tax return.
-See 'Loss carry-back' at Question 22 on page 40.
+If the estate or trust has a 2021 loss it wants to carry back to 2020, enter the loss amount in box 18B (Other income) in the 2020 income tax return.
+See 'Loss carry-back' at Question 23 on page 41.